scoutfrfr/105_alt_project/README.md

 ## Known Bugs

-* Sometimes buttons do not work when full screen, minimise screen then click button and it should work.
+* Sometimes buttons do not work when full screen, minimise screen then click the button and it should work.

 ---